-This management information circular (the "Circular") is furnished in connection with the solicitation of proxies by and on behalf of the management (the "Management") of Western Uranium & Vanadium Corp. (the "Company" or "Western") for use at the Annual General and Special Meeting of shareholders of the Company (the "Shareholders") to be held at Western Uranium & Vanadium's Colorado Operations Office located at 31161 Highway 90 Road, Nucla, Colorado 81424 at 10:00 a.m. (local time), on Thursday the 30th day of June 2022 and at any adjournment thereof (the "Meeting") for the purposes set out in the enclosed notice of meeting (the "Notice of Meeting").
+This management information circular (the "Circular") is furnished in connection with the solicitation of proxies by and on behalf of the management (the "Management") of Western Uranium & Vanadium Corp. (the "Company" or "Western") for use at the Annual General and Special Meeting of shareholders of the Company (the "Shareholders") to be held at Western's Mining Operations Office located at 31525 Hwy 90 Road, Nucla, Colorado 81424 USA at 8:30 am (MT/local time) on Friday, the 27th day of June 2025, and at any adjournment thereof (the "Meeting") for the purposes set out herein and in the notice of meeting (the "Notice of Meeting") accompanying this Circular.